rastogi016/Port_Scanner_Using_Python_Script/README.md

 - Scanning target: 192.168.1.1
 - Start time: 2025-01-16 14:30:00
 --------------------------------------------------
-Port 22 is open\n
+Port 22 is open
-Port 80 is open\n
+Port 80 is open
-Port 443 is open\n
+Port 443 is open
 ...
 Scan Completed !!

 ## **Error Handling**
   1. Invalid Arguments: If incorrect arguments are provided: